Stipe Miocic On Daniel Cormier Rematch: ‘Kiss My A** If You Don’t Think I Deserve That’

 — Ben Fowlkes (@benfowlkesMMA) July 16, 2018

 After the fight, Stipe Miocic admitted that he is expecting to be interviewed where he could demand a rematch from Daniel Cormier.
 However, when Brock Lesnar came into the scene, Miocic decided to get out of the Octagon, saying that he doesn’t need to be part of that “circus.”
-Miocic called Lesnar’s appearance at UFC 226 “disrespectful” and added that the UFC suddenly became a “s— show.”
+Miocic called Lesnar’s appearance at UFC 226 “disrespectful” and added that the UFC suddenly became a “s*** show.”

 UFC President Dana White, who expressed strong support in the upcoming title fight between Cormier and Lesnar, has reportedly apologized to Miocic after the incident.
 However, the former UFC heavyweight champion doesn’t see any sincerity with White’s apology, believing everything that happened after UFC 226 was according to their plan.